algolia/instant-search-demo/README.md

 As an example, see the [Nginx documentation](https://docs.nginx.com/nginx/admin-guide/web-server/serving-static-content/) which can be deployed with the [free Nginx software](https://nginx.org/en/docs/).

+You are responsible to manage application deployment, which means you need to take care about security, monitoring and rollback in case of failure.

 ### Github pages - the easy way

 The easiest way to deploy this demo is through [GitHub Pages](https://pages.github.com/) with your own fork.
 See here the result: <https://holyhope-algolia.github.io/instant-search-demo/>

+Github automatically handle SSL and basic webserver settings.
+It ensures itself to automatically deploys the desired branch.
+Take care about application version, in case of bad commit, you will need to rollback/revert the commit.

 ### Kubernetes - the cloud native way